Updated 2026medium-breed guide

 Life Stage Appropriateness

-We evaluate this factor specifically for Cocker Spaniel dogs, considering their medium size, high energy level, and medium silky coat.
+I evaluate this factor specifically for Cocker Spaniel dogs, accounting for their medium size, high energy level, and medium silky coat.

 5